-You can calculate your debt-to-income ratio by dividing your recurring monthly debt obligations (such as your minimum credit card payments, student loan payments and child support payments) by your gross (pre-tax) monthly income.
-When your lender calculates it, that percentage will include your potential mortgage debt burden.
+To calculate your debt-to-income ratio, add up your recurring monthly debt obligations, such as your minimum credit card payments, student loan payments, car payments, housing payments (rent or mortgage), child support, alimony and personal loan payments.
+Divide this number by your monthly pre-tax income.
+When a lender calculates your debt-to-income ratio, it will look at your present debt and your future debt that includes your potential mortgage debt burden.

 The debt-to-income ratio gives lenders an idea of how you’re managing your debt.
 It also allows them to predict whether you’ll be able to pay your mortgage bills.

 It’s important to note that debt-to-income ratios don’t include your living expenses.
 So things like car insurance payments, entertainment expenses and the cost of groceries are not included in the ratio.
 If your living expenses combined with new mortgage payments exceed your take-home pay, you’ll need to cut or trim the living costs that aren’t fixed, e.g., restaurants and vacations.

 Currently, the maximum debt-to-income ratio that a homebuyer can have is 43% if he or she wants to take out a qualified mortgage.
 Qualified mortgages are home loans with certain features that ensure that buyers can pay back their loans.
 For example, qualified mortgages don’t have excessive fees.
 And they help borrowers avoid loan products – like negatively amortizing loans – that could leave them vulnerable to financial distress.

 Banks want to lend money to homebuyers with low debt-to-income ratios.
 Any ratio higher than 43% suggests that a buyer could be a risky borrower.
 To a lender, someone with a high debt-to-income ratio can’t afford to take on any additional debt.
 And if the borrower defaults on his mortgage loan, the lender could lose money.